UTC-SCAL/Infrastructure/Audio/README.md

 	conda install -c conda-forge resampy

 To run this, you'll also need [this model](https://s3.amazonaws.com/audioanalysis/models.tar.gz) for analysis.
 It is not included in this repository as the size was too large.
-Unzip this tarball and place it in the "Device Hive Audio Analysis" directory, alongside the existing `capture.py` and other files in that directory.
+Unzip this tarball and place it in this directory, alongside the existing `capture.py` file and other files in that directory.